Repinotan: Pharmacokinetics

 Repinotan's primary route of administration is by intravenous injection, which indicates that it goes directly into the bloodstream.
 It is able to cross the blood-brain barrier- a highly selective barrier that separates circulating blood from the brain's extracellular fluid.
 Diffusion acts as the driving force, which allows repinotan to cross in both directions.
 In addition, the drug is uncharged, which is consistent with the fact that it is able to pass the lipophilic and non-polar blood-brain barrier.

 The half-life of repinotan is approximately 1 hour.
 Elimination ensues in parallel from plasma and brain.
 In addition, repinotan's volume of distribution at steady-state and plasma clearance are independent of dose.
 This is indicative of linear pharmacokinetics over the range of 0.1-3.0 micrograms repinotan/kg/h.

 Infusion rates of up to 150 microg/h are well received.
 Repinotan's optimal dose is 1.25 mg/day.

-Potential Effects of Gender and Age on Repinotan's Administration

 Gender and age do not have any influence on repinotan's pharmacokinetics.
 Bodyweight also does not play a big role.